fuyw/jrlzoo/sac/README.md

     print('>>>> should be equal', h(obs1), h(obs2))

 create()
-create()
 ```

-## Some implementation details
+## Implementation details

-SAC is a well-known off-policy RL baseline.
+SAC is one of the most popular off-policy RL baselines.
 However, in some tasks, the performance changes significantly even if we only modify one impletation detail.

 Here is an incomplete summary of different implementation choices adopted from different popular open-sourced implementations, i.e., Dopamine, Acme, Rlkit, JaxRL.

 - Use `log_alpha` or `alpha` in the entropy alpha loss.